v3l0c1r4pt0r/kicad-randoms/README.md

 2. **TF-015** - SOFNG Micro SD connector
 3. **U254-05XX-4BH81** - XKB Micro USB connector
 4. **U254-05XX-4BH83** - XKB Micro USB connector [**UNTESTED**]

+## Licensing

+All work available in this repository is my own work, licensed under MIT license.
+You can do whatever you want with it, as long as you preserve the LICENSE file with author information.
+Footprints are based on original vendor drawings, freely available in the internet, which may be licensed under different terms.